orsinium/blog/content/posts/go/safe-api.md

 func VarP[T Constraint](p *T, name, shorthand string, value T, usage string)
 ```

-Now if the user tries to pass an unsupported type like context.Context, they will get an error from type checker.
+Now if the user tries to pass an unsupported type like context.Context, they will get an error from the type checker.
 Probably, you still have to have unsafe hacks inside the function until the [type switch on parametric types](https://github.com/golang/go/issues/45380) proposal is accepted, but I believe that for public libraries API type safety is worth a bit of a mess in the internal implementation.

 Generic constraints are especially useful for math libraries to support any numeric types as the input (unlike the stdlib [math](https://pkg.go.dev/math) which only works with float64).
 For example, the [maths](https://github.com/theriault/maths) package.
 The numeric generic constraints are available in the [golang.org/x/exp/constraints](https://pkg.go.dev/golang.org/x/exp/constraints) package.
 Hopefully, one day it will make its way into stdlib.
 Until then, use that package or simply copy-paste the constraints you need because [a little copying is better than a little dependency](https://go-proverbs.github.io/).

 ## Generics beyond type safety

 Generics can be used to prevent not only type errors that will explode in runtime but also some logical errors.
-For example, I'm currently working on a type safe SQL query builder for Go, and it uses generics a lot.
+For example, I'm currently working on a type-safe SQL query builder for Go, and it uses generics a lot.
 For example, this is how you can construct a `CREATE TABLE` query:

 ```go
 type Place struct {